briandgomez/Study/Security+/General Security Concepts.md

 # Deception and Disruption
 - <u>Honeypot</u>:  decoy system or resource designed to attract and trap cyber attackers.
 It looks like a legit part of a network but its isolated and monitored to gather information about attacker's tactics, technique, and motives

-- <u>Honeynet</u>: a network of honeypots that are interconnected  to simulate a larger and more realistic environment.
-It allows organizations to capture and analyze broader attacker patterns and behaviors
+- <u>Honeynet</u>: a network of honeypots that are interconnected to simulate a larger and more realistic environment

 - <u>Honeyfile</u>: a file or document created and placed in a network to act as bait.
 It contains seemingly valuable information that, if accessed or modified, triggers alerts and provides insights into unauthorized access attempts